-Service-Based Non-vested Share Awards - As of December 29, 2012, the Company had 110,000 shares of non-vested stock outstanding that vest solely based on employee service.
-These shares had a weighted average grant date fair value of \$2.26 and were scheduled to cliff vest after a one-year service period that commenced on the date of the grant, December 17, 2012.
-All 110,000 shares vested on December 17, 2013, and no remaining service-based non-vested shares were outstanding as of December 28, 2013.
+On March 10, 2014, the Company granted 81,000 shares of non-vested stock that vest solely based on employee service.
+These shares cliff vest after a one-year service period that commenced on the date of the grant.

-The service-based non-vested share award for the 110,000 shares was valued at the date of grant, based on the closing market price of the Company's common stock, and was expensed using the straight-line method over the requisite service period (which was the vesting period of the award).
-During 2013 and 2012, the Company recorded \$237,000 and \$8,000, respectively, of stock-based compensation expense in connection with the service-based non-vested share awards granted in December 2012.
-As of December 28, 2013, there was no unrecognized stock-based compensation expense, net of estimated forfeitures, related to the service-based non-vested share awards while there was \$240,000 of unrecognized compensation cost as of December 29, 2012.
-The total fair value of the service-based non-vested share awards that vested during 2013 was \$329,000.
+The Company's service-based non-vested share awards are valued at the date of grant based on the closing market price of the Company's common stock, and are expensed on a graded vesting schedule over the vesting period.
+During fiscal years 2014 and 2013, the Company recorded \$257,000 and \$237,000, respectively, of share-based compensation expense in connection with service-based non-vested share awards.
+As of January 3, 2015, there was an estimated \$54,000 of unrecognized share-based compensation expense, net of estimated forfeitures, related to service-based non-vested share awards, and this unrecognized expense is expected to be recognized over a period of 2 months.

-A summary of the status of service-based non-vested shares awards issued under the 1998 Plan as of December 28, 2013 and changes during the fiscal year then ended is presented below:
+Performance-Based Non-vested Share Awards - A summary of the status of performance-based non-vested share awards issued under the 1998 Plan as of January 3, 2015 and changes during the fiscal year then ended is presented below: